hostas/EDA-and-ML-Perovskites/README.md

 # Exploratory Data Analysis (EDA) and Machine Learning (ML) algorithms for Perovskite datasets

-This work has been done as a part of AI4D project at University of Calgary and published as conference paper at ML4Materials from Molecules to Materials, ICLR2023, Kigali Rwanda 2023.
+This work has been done as a part of AI4D project at University of Calgary and published as a conference paper at ML4Materials from Molecules to Materials, ICLR2023, Kigali Rwanda 2023.

 **Code contributors**: Jiri Hostas (Calgary/Canada) & Maicon Pierre Lourenco (Vitória/Brasil)